mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 offers extension libraries that can be loaded in the application as needed:

 * [__ember-simple-auth-oauth2__](packages/ember-simple-auth-oauth2#readme) provides an OAuth 2.0 authenticator
-* [__ember-simple-auth-devise__](packages/ember-simple-auth-devise#readme) provides an authenticator compatible with the popluar Ruby on Rails authentication plugin
+* [__ember-simple-auth-devise__](packages/ember-simple-auth-devise#readme) provides an authenticator compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)

 #### Implementing a custom Authenticator

 Besides the option to use one of the predefined authenticators from the extension libraries, it is easy to implement authenticators for custom strategies as well.
-All that needs to be done is to extend `Authenticators.Base` and implement 3 methods (see the [API docs for `Authenticators.Base`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Authenticators-Base)).
+All that is necessary is to extend `Authenticators.Base` and implement three methods (see the
+[API docs for `Authenticators.Base`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Authenticators-Base)).

 __Custom authenticators have to be registered with Ember's dependency